Skip to main content

 Bug Report Management

 • create_bug_report — File a new report with auto-classification across 19 types — bugs, feature requests, enhancements, technical debt, and more (title: 3-500 chars).
+Optional attachments array accepts base64-encoded files up to 400 MB each: any image, video, audio, PDF, or text/JSON.
 Set format_description: true to auto-reformat the description into a structured template using AI.
 Pass time_spent_seconds to track QA effort.

 • get_bug_report — Get full details of a report by ID.
-Returns qualityScore (integer 1–10) and qualityBreakdown (object with 10 dimension scores: reproductionSteps, expectedVsActual, environmentDetails, evidence, rootCauseAnalysis, impactAssessment, contextAndHistory, heuristicsAndOracles, clarityAndStructure, actionability — each 0.0–1.0)
+ID formats: accepts either the UUID (e.g. 1fb72a2c-87c7-...) or the workspace-scoped short ID (e.g. WRKID-545).
+Short-ID lookups are team-scoped — guessing another workspace's short ID returns 404.
+Returns qualityScore (integer 1–10), ticket_number, and qualityBreakdown (object with 10 dimension scores: reproductionSteps, expectedVsActual, environmentDetails, evidence, rootCauseAnalysis, impactAssessment, contextAndHistory, heuristicsAndOracles, clarityAndStructure, actionability — each 0.0–1.0).

 • classify_bug — Classify a description into one of 19 report types (bugs, features, enhancements, etc.) with confidence score